Sharing our time, talents and financial resources to help communities where we live and work is as important to our people as it is to those we serve.

 Through our Charitable Donations Program, we provide financial donations to charitable organizations where our employees demonstrate ongoing involvement as volunteers.

-Each fall, EDC participates in the Government of Canada Workplace Charitable Campaign, which supports the United Way/Centraide Outaouais, Healthpartners and many charitable organizations across Canada.
+Each fall, EDC participates in the Government of Canada Workplace Charitable Campaign, which supports the United Way/Centraide, Healthpartners and many charitable organizations across Canada.
 The campaign is run entirely by volunteers who donate their time and energy, organizing awareness activities and raising funds that benefit our communities.
+EDC continuously reaches our campaign goal of $150,000 in donations.

 We partner with international NGOs to empower small enterprises in markets where our customers do business.
 Our programs give our employees opportunities to share their knowledge and skills to make a difference in the international community.

-EDC has worked with CARE Canada for 10 years, helping to expand economic opportunities in emerging markets.
-This joint global community investment initiative strengthens CARE’s enterprise and economic development projects through the transfer of EDC’s expertise.
+EDC has had a long-standing partnership with CARE Canada, spanning over 12 years to help expand economic opportunities in emerging markets.
+This joint global community investment initiative strengthens CARE’s enterprise, women empowerment and economic development projects through the transfer of EDC’s expertise.